What Is Tummy Tuck Revision Surgery?

-If you choose to proceed with the surgery, a blood test, ECG and X-ray may be carried out to evaluate fitness for your surgery.
-If you are on certain medications that may interfere with the surgery process and in particular blood thinners, you may be asked to stop them a few days or weeks before surgery.
+If you choose to proceed with the surgery, a blood test, ECG and X-ray may need to evaluate your fitness for the surgery.
+If you are on certain medications that may interfere with the surgery process and in particular blood thinners, Dr may ask you to stop them a few days or weeks before surgery.

-- An incision around the navel may be sometimes needed to remove excess skin in the upper abdomen.
+- He may need to make an incision around the navel to remove excess skin in the upper abdomen.

 - The abdominal muscles are pulled tight as necessary using strong non-absorbable stitches.
 Excess skin is trimmed and the remaining skin is sutured together.

-- In case of umbilical distortion, umbilical stenosis, and slit-like umbilicus, a revision of the umbilical area is performed.
+- In case of umbilical distortion, umbilical stenosis, and slit-like umbilicus, he will do a revision of the umbilical area.

 - Some deformities like excess skin can be corrected by just removing the excess skin.
 Excess fat deposition can then be corrected by liposuction.